april-knights/Legislature/Statutes/Knight Moderation.md

 This law describes how the April Knights may conduct issues of moderation.

 ## Section I - Reasons
-A Knight may be accused of any of several misdeeds.
-The rules that all Knights must follow are as follows (and also contained in our Discord server rules channel).
+A person or Knight may be accused of any of several misdeeds.
+The rules that all members and Knights must follow are as follows (and also contained in our Discord server rules channel).
 ### RULES for everyone
 1. Remember the human. ~ We're mostly adults here; any hate speech, racist or sexist remarks, harassment, bullying, disruptive behavior, excessive arguing, or pure disrespect will not be tolerated.
 1. Be tasteful. ~ No NSFW content allowed.
 Do not break Terms Of Service of any Knight platform (Reddit, Discord, etc), primarily the ones of ethical or moral concern.